jhumelsine/jhumelsine.github.io/_posts/2024-11-07-cohesion-coupling.md

 Many modern software practices, such as [Design Patterns](https://jhumelsine.github.io/2023/08/24/its-your-move.html), [Hexagonal Architecture/Ports & Adapters](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html), and others address tight coupling.
 They promote loose coupling.
 The first [Design Pattern Principle](https://jhumelsine.github.io/2023/09/06/design-pattern-principles.html) addresses this, even if it doesn’t mention coupling directly: __Program to an interface, not an implementation__.

-## Coupling and Cohesion
-Tight coupling and low cohesion, as described above, are undesirable design traits.
+# Summary
 A good design features __loose coupling__ of software elements that don’t change together and __high cohesion__ for those software elements that do change together.

-# Summary
-TBD
+Without care and consideration a design can easily degrade into tight coupling and low cohesion, as described above, are undesirable design traits.

+The two pairs tend to be cohesive.

 # References
 TBD